aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/BackendFeatures/StatsLeaderboards/readme.md

 **Typical integration flow:**

 1. **Deploy** — Run `./deploy.sh` on an EC2 instance or local machine.
 Note the API endpoint and StudioAPI Key from the output.
+Your studio and first game are registered automatically during deploy from `studio_parameters.json`.
+2. **Verify your registration** — The auto-registration uses whatever is in `studio_parameters.json`; if you didn't edit that file before deploying, those are stand-in placeholders.
+Confirm with `GET /developer/info`, and correct your studio/game details with `POST /developer/register` if needed (the API key, Studio ID, and Game ID stay the same).
-2. **Configure leaderboards** — Call `POST /leaderboards/config/create` from your game backend for each leaderboard your game needs (e.g., "level-1-highscore", "weekly-kills", "fastest-lap-trackA").
+3. **Configure leaderboards** — Call `POST /leaderboards/config/create` from your game backend for each leaderboard your game needs (e.g., "level-1-highscore", "weekly-kills", "fastest-lap-trackA").
-3. **Integrate player authentication** — Edit `auth/playerAuthorizer.py` to validate your game's player tokens (JWT, OAuth, session ID, platform token, etc.).
+4. **Integrate player authentication** — Edit `auth/playerAuthorizer.py` to validate your game's player tokens (JWT, OAuth, session ID, platform token, etc.).
 Deploy the update via `cdk deploy`.
-4. **Wire score submission** — For multiplayer: call `/leaderboards/stats/batch` from your game server after each match.
+5. **Wire score submission** — For multiplayer: call `/leaderboards/stats/batch` from your game server after each match.
 For single-player: call `/leaderboards/stats` from the game client after each session.
-5. **Wire leaderboard UI** — Call `/leaderboards/scores` (top players, nearby, ranges) and `/leaderboards/player/standing` (current player's rank) from your game client to display leaderboard screens.
+6. **Wire leaderboard UI** — Call `/leaderboards/scores` (top players, nearby, ranges) and `/leaderboards/player/standing` (current player's rank) from your game client to display leaderboard screens.
-6. **Wire player stats UI** — Call `/leaderboards/player/stats` to show the player's match history on their profile screen.
+7. **Wire player stats UI** — Call `/leaderboards/player/stats` to show the player's match history on their profile screen.
-7. **Test end-to-end** — Run the comprehensive integration + smoke test suite against your deployment to verify all score types, strategies, and query patterns work correctly.
+8. **Test end-to-end** — Run the comprehensive integration + smoke test suite against your deployment to verify all score types, strategies, and query patterns work correctly.
 It auto-discovers this stack's endpoint and API key from CloudFormation outputs, exercises every endpoint, and cleans up after itself:

    ```bash
    cd testing